MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2023-12-14-tlol-part-7-dataset-transformation.markdown

 As detailed across all of the other posts, the most crucial aspect for this project to work is to use expert replays to train our agent.
 To do this, we need a method to download a dataset of replays according to some criteria which we set out for our expert replays.
-Based on aspects discussed in previous sections, and the fact that we now have access to KR replays which wasn't previously available (the method will be explained), the following criteria was chosen:
+Based on aspects discussed in previous sections, and the fact that we now have access to KR replays which weren't previously available (the method will be explained), the following criteria was chosen:

 | Criteria | Choice | Reason |